 Residence and citizenship in the UK

-Citizens from non-EU/EFTA countries who want to stay in the UK for longer than 6 months need to apply for a UK biometric residence permit (BRP).
+Those that want to stay in the UK for longer than 6 months need to apply for a UK biometric residence permit (BRP).
 This is an identity card that contains the following information:

-- name, date, and place of birth;
+- Name, date, and place of birth

-- fingerprints and photograph;
+- Fingerprints and photograph

-- immigration status and any conditions of your stay;
+- Immigration status and any conditions of your stay

-- your social rights (e.g., access to public funds, social services)
+- Your social rights (e.g., access to public funds, social services)

 If you are working, studying, or have other special reasons for remaining in the UK, you are likely to be eligible for a BRP if you can provide the necessary evidence of your situation.